-Canadian Pharmacies1
+Canadian Pharmacies

-- 18.9 A Canadian pharmacy seeking licensure in Rhode Island shall, as a condition of licensure, comply at all times with the following requirements: - a) shall only ship into Rhode Island products that have been approved by the United States Food and Drug Administration (FDA); - b) shall provide written documentation acceptable to the Board that the Canadian pharmacy's importation of prescription drugs to Rhode Island residents is in compliance with all FDA and other applicable federal laws and regulations; - c) shall provide a certificate of insurance in the name of the Department as certificate holder showing evidence of five million dollars (\$5,000,000) of product liability insurance or other equivalent means of security acceptable to the Board. - 1) The product liability insurance policy shall include U.S. territories and shall be issued by an insurer that maintains at least an "A" rating from A.M.
-Best and a financial size category of at least Class "X". - 2) Failure to maintain product liability insurance shall result in the revocation of the Canadian pharmacy's license to do business in Rhode Island. - 3) The product liability insurance policy shall include a provision that stipulates that the Director shall be notified of the cancellation or failure to renew the insurance.
-Further, the policy shall be required to continue in effect for ten (10) days after written notice of the cancellation is given to the Director of the cancellation or termination of the product liability insurance policy by the issuing insurance company or companies in addition to any other notices which may be required by law.
+18.9 A Canadian pharmacy seeking licensure in Rhode Island shall, as a condition of licensure, comply at all times with the following requirements:

+- (a) Only ship into Rhode Island products that have been approved by the United States Food and Drug Administration (FDA); - (b) Provide written documentation acceptable to the Board that the Canadian pharmacy's importation of prescription drugs to Rhode Island residents is in compliance with all FDA and other applicable federal laws and regulations; - (c) Provide a certificate of insurance in the name of the Department as certificate holder showing evidence of five million dollars (\$5,000,000) of product liability insurance or other equivalent means of security acceptable to the Board. - (1) The product liability insurance policy shall include U.S. territories and shall be issued by an insurer that maintains at least an "A" rating from A.M.
+Best and a financial size category of at least Class "X".

-Compiler's Note: During preparation of the April 2009 amendments for filing with the Secretary of State, it was discovered that two consecutive paragraphs were both designated as §18.9 c).
-The second paragraph was redesignated as §18.9 d).
-Subsequent §§ 18.9 d) - 18.9 i) were redesignated as §§ 18.9 e) - 18.9 j) respectively.
+Compiler's Note: During preparation of the April 2009 amendments for filing with the Secretary of State, it was discovered that two consecutive paragraphs were both designated as §18.9(c).
+The second paragraph was redesignated as §18.9(d).
+Subsequent §\$18.9(d) - 18.9(i) were redesignated as §\$18.9(e) - 18.9(j) respectively.